-Blended learning programs essentially combine classroom time with online learning and give students an element of control over their learning, in terms of time, place, path, or pace.
-This concept and way of thinking is becoming a rule rather than the exception in the 21st century classroom.
-However, rolling out a blended learning environment can feel intimidating.
-So how do you not feel overwhelmed whilst rolling one out?
+Blended learning programs are essentially a combination of classroom time with online learning, and are a great way of giving students an element of control over their learning, in terms of time, place, path, or pace.
+This concept and way of thinking is becoming a rule rather than the exception in the 21st century classroom; however, rolling out a blended learning environment can feel intimidating.
+So how do you do this without you feeling overwhelmed?
 That’s where we can help!
 We’ve put together five ideas to help you start implementing technology in your classroom and with building a blended learning environment.

 Encourage Your Students to Blog

 By encouraging your students to start blog writing, you can create yourself a fantastic first step in crafting a blended learning environment.
 Not only does it help build upon their English and literacy skills but it supports them with learning about digital citizenship and internet safety.
 As well as this, blogging also gives students a platform to collaborate, reflect, and express any ideas.